lidofinance/lido-improvement-proposals/LIPS/lip-35.md

   /// @notice Withdraw depositable ETH, send the requested ETH amount to the StakingRouter.
   /// @dev Can be called only by StakingRouter (address-based auth).
   /// @param _amount amount of ETH to withdraw
   /// @param _seedDepositsCount amount of seed deposits.
-In case of top up this value will be equal to 0 function withdrawDepositableEther(uint256 _amount, uint256 _seedDepositsCount) external;
+In case of a top-up, this value will be equal to 0 function withdrawDepositableEther(uint256 _amount, uint256 _seedDepositsCount) external;
 }
 ```